New food waste composting law waits as cities like Fresno make changes

 FRESNO, Calif.
-(KGPE) – SB-1383 means to reduce organic matter in landfills requires homes and businesses to separate food scrap waste for composting.
+(KSEE) – SB-1383 means to reduce organic matter in landfills requires homes and businesses to separate food scrap waste for composting.

 Food scraps are easily recycled into compost.
 Right now, they make a large part of waste buried in landfills, generating disproportionately higher amounts of pollution like methane gas.